+</MySampleDeviceExtension>

+</lxi:Extension>

+<LogicalAddress>2</LogicalAddress>

+</MyDevice>

 LXI Discovery Using mDNS

 As of Revision 1.3 of the LXI Device Specification, LXI Devices are required to support mDNS, a protocol that allows devices to perform DNS operation on a local link, even without the presence of an administered DNS server.
 This is useful for setting up simple LANs, allowing devices and controllers to use meaningful Hostnames.
 In addition, the DNS Service Discovery (DNS-SD) allows servers and clients to advertise, browse, and discover service products – such as HTTP servers, HiSLIP, VXI-11, etc. – on the LAN.